-Interior paint typically gets dirty in many situations: hand prints around switches and knobs; splashes in kitchen and bathrooms; marks on hallways and corridors; “soot” accumulating above electric lamps and other heat sources.
+Interior paint typically gets dirty in many situations: hand prints around switches and knobs, splashes in kitchen and bathrooms, marks on hallways and corridors, and “soot” accumulating above electric lamps and other heat sources.
 Removing dirt before it accumulates not only improves appearance, it reduces chances of it getting permanently embedded in the paint film.
 While changing color is a good reason for painting, covering over dirty paint is generally not a good reason for repainting.

 Watch for growth of mildew on painted surfaces that tend to be moist; this includes laundry and basement areas, bathrooms and kitchens.
 Mildew should be treated and removed and never simply painted over.

 Sometimes painted surfaces will stick to each other, as with a door and the door jamb.
 This is most likely if the painted surfaces are put back into service before the paint has fully dried.
-Dark color paints tend to “block” more than do light colors or white paints, all else being equal, and glossier paints block more than do flat paints.
-Warm and damp conditions increase tendency to block and of course application of pressure increases blocking.
+Dark color paints tend to “block” more than light colors or white paints, and glossier paints block more than flat paints.
+Warm and damp conditions increase tendency to block, and application of pressure increases blocking.